emard/UK101onFPGA/tools/esp32/README.md

 copy them anywhere to SD card.
 Read "Easy way" below on how to produce snapshots.
-Copy to root of SD card "osd.py", "ld_orao.py", "ecp5.py" (from esp32ecp5) and orao bitstream to "/sd/orao/bitstreams/ulx3s_12f_orao.bit"
+Copy to root of SD card "osd.py", "ld_orao.py", "ecp5.py" (from esp32ecp5) and orao bitstream compiled with Makefile64k to "/sd/orao/bitstreams/ulx3s_12f_orao.bit"

     import osd